Article

 The CM5 processes this environmental data in real-time, triggering automated responses when pollutant levels exceed predetermined thresholds.

-For the future, there are possibilities to implement a system to analyze wind patterns and predicting potential storm-related power outages.
+Looking ahead, I plan to implement a system that analyzes wind patterns and predicts potential storm-related power outages.